mgjerazi/Java-Spring-Boot-MongoDB-Angular-Project/README.md

 Camera-Management-System

-Using MongoDB as database and Spring Boot as the framework to create the backend, will create a simple API to display information on the cameras located in the database.
-You can add new cameras, remove, modify and display cameras based on specifications using this API.
-The cameras will have an Id, a name, a model, a resolution and an IP.
-Also in order to interact with this API you also build the front part in Angular.

-Required technologies:

-- Front-End
+- Technologies

+MongoDB

 AngularJS

-- Back-End

 Spring Boot

-MondoDB
+This project is about a simple API to display information on the cameras located in the database.

+You can create new cameras, remove, add, modify and display cameras based on specifications using this API.

+The cameras will have an Id, a name, a model, a resolution and an IP.

+Also in order to interact with this API I build the front-end in Angular.

 - AngularJS, Spring Boot, MongoDB Full-Stack CRUD Application Screenshots Below